Updated on June 15, 2022

 The pineapple is also believed to bring good luck, better fishing, and calm seas when brought on a boat.
 This originally began with island people putting a pineapple on the bow of their boat.
 Pineapples are supposed to be the opposite of bananas which are notorious for being bad luck on boats, more on that below.

-The was a belief among fishermen in Brighton that there’s an exceptionally large fish of each species which are the “king of fishes.”
+The was a belief among fishermen in Brighton that an exceptionally large fish of each species which are the “king of fishes.”
 If you happen to catch this fish you had to quickly return it to the water out of respect for the fish.
 If you did not return the king of fishes to the sea then you were destined to get lost in a terrible storm.

 Over the years a similar tradition has evolved where you should always through back the first fish you catch.
 Similar to the king of fishes it is done out of respect for the fish and shows the spirits that you are not greedy.
 Thankfully this superstition doesn’t seem to have consequences like the king of fishes does.

-This is the most well known and universally practiced superstition in the fishing community.
+This is the most well-known and universally practiced superstition in the fishing community.
 Bananas are bad luck on boats and if one of these yellow curses ends up on board it could mean no fish, bad weather, or mishaps on the boat.
 Most of the time though, bananas are just attributed with bringing general misfortune to the boat and everyone on board.

 The most likely explanation for how bananas became bad luck started with early sailing ships that would travel long distances for trade.
 Bananas were brought on to the ships as cargo fairly frequently and as it turns out, this cargo had the potential to house the Brazilian wandering spider.
 This spider was once named the most venomous spider in the world and can be deadly with just a single bite.
 Things get worse when you put this in context because there was no treatment and on a large wooden ship you can’t escape the possibility of getting bit again.
 These spiders still manage to occasionally pop up in Europe and North America by hitching a ride inside shipments of bananas from South America which is exactly the same thing that would have happened back then.